-This color relief map shows the Grand Canyon.
-Colors show elevation change in the area.
+This hill shaded color relief map shows the Grand Canyon.
+Colors show elevation in the area.

 The color schemes for color relief maps can be saved in Color Spectrum .CLR files.
 With such a file, the colors defined for one color relief map can be used with any other color relief map.
 Since the colors are stored as a percentage of the grid data range, a single color spectrum file can be used for multiple maps, even if the associated grid files cover significantly different data ranges.